GongShengyue/MSFS-MapNG/README.md

 - [ ] airport search and 3D airport preview
 - [ ] Altitude profile display
 - [ ] import flight plan from simbrief
-- [ ] Reduce the size of the server program